 Another piece of research - by Taiana and colleagues in France - showed that a 10-week leg-strength training program for footballers improved their 10m and 30m sprint times and their vertical jump performance.

-These motor tasks are obviously very valuable.
-However, this study used a training program that targeted maximum strength with heavy resistances.
+These motor tasks are very precious.
+However, this study used a training program that targeted maximum strength with heavy resistance.
 Although this type of training is a proven method for enhancing sprint speed and jumping power, it is also difficult to include in the regular training program of a football team, because the recovery required after heavy resistance training might interfere with the regular competitions during the season.

-The training regimes of footballers must therefore reflect this need for good acceleration and maximum speed.
+The training regimes of footballers must, therefore, reflect this need for good acceleration and maximum speed.
 Apor (1998) suggests, in making fitness recommendations for footballers; that players need to develop the musculature of a sprinter.
 I have already mentioned the benefit of maximum leg-strength training with heavy resistances for developing acceleration and speed.
 Taiana says that the players he trained for maximum leg strength were able to play at the weekend without detriment if the strength workout was on Tuesday.
 This once-a-week routine was still found to be beneficial.
 However, this type of training should be used with caution.
-Two or three sessions a week during the off-season would bring about much greater gains in maximum strength.
-Taiana therefore recommends that this type of training should be used in the off-season and then maintained with one workout per week once the competitive season has started.
+Two or three sessions a week during the off-season would bring about much higher gains in maximum strength.
+Taiana, therefore, recommends that this type of training should be used in the off-season and then maintained with one workout per week once the competitive season has started.